livingmap/documentation-LivingMapSDK/source/mapping/integration.rst

     :depth: 2
     :local:

-The *LivingMapSDK* provides functionality to integrate a map fragment into an application, and provide positioning directly into the map as a 'blue dot'.
+The *LivingMapSDK* provides functionality to integrate Mapping into an application, and provide positioning directly onto the map as a 'blue dot'.
 The following instructions detail how to include a map within an application.

 .. note:: Examples below assume that the SDK has already been :doc:`installed </getting-started/installation>` into the application

+.. attention:: **Screen Orientation and Mapping** – Only portrait-mode is supported by *LivingMapSDK* when Mapping is used.
+Applications which integrate the SDK and use Mapping must ensure it is locked to Portrait-mode through its configuration.

 Initialising the Map Component
 ------------------------------